-Autumn – Black FOrest
+Early Autumn – Black FOrest

 Foresting can be a terrifying profession in Gotha where the trees are so tall and wide that they blot out the light.
 Forests are a wicked place, haunted by the hostile spirits conjured by woods witches or leftover from ancient evils of history, festering cankers where the light of Mankind has yet to make drive them out.
 Foresters in ancient times believed, however, that they could appease the spirits of the woodlands, or even trick them into ignoring humankind.

 On Saturday at sundown (5pm), participants will go to the edge of the woods and bring with them at least three items that have great personal significance and stories attached to them.
 They will walk together to different trail intersections and with a proud orators voice, so that every listening man or spirit can hear, tell a short story about each item to the other participants and to the woods themselves, about why the item represents them.
 They will then use string to tie these items to branches along the path.